- Clear app cache from device settings: Navigate to Settings > Apps, select the app, tap Storage, and tap the Clear Cache option.

 Clearing cache from the app manager on Android is the most straightforward way to get the job done.
 You might be already familiar with the steps unless you are new to Android.

-4. Now tap on Storage > Clear cache. clear app cache from app settings page
+- Now tap Storage > Clear cache.

 That’s it.
 The cache for the app will be cleared.